 Introductory GCxGC Course:

-The introductory course will be moderated by John Dimandja.
-It is designed for people who are relatively new to GCxGC and those who have never used the technique and are are curious about it.
-In this course we cover the following:
+The introductory course for 2023 will be coordinated by Professor Philip Marriott.
+This course is designed for people who are relatively new to GCxGC and those who have never used the technique and are are curious about it.
+In this course we plan to cover the following:

 What is a GCxGC separation?
 Why and when do we need GCxGC separations?
 Basics of GCxGC data handling and visualization.